-Beauty brands, keep your hands off my four-year-old
+This startup wants toddlers to wear makeup

 Here's the lowdown on GlowDown!
 Our NEW shade of 10K Shine Lip Gloss is a pale nude with pink and silver sparkle… the perfect finishing touch to your back to school look. ✨⠀⠀⠀⠀⠀⠀⠀⠀⠀ -⠀⠀⠀⠀⠀⠀⠀⠀⠀ What is your lip gloss vibe?
 Nice and natural ????or bright and vibrant ?????⠀⠀⠀⠀⠀⠀⠀⠀⠀ .⠀⠀⠀⠀⠀⠀⠀⠀⠀ .⠀⠀⠀⠀⠀⠀⠀⠀⠀ .⠀⠀⠀⠀⠀⠀⠀⠀⠀ .⠀⠀⠀⠀⠀⠀⠀⠀⠀ .⠀⠀⠀⠀⠀⠀⠀⠀⠀ #10KShine #lipgloss #backtoschool #glowdown #foreversummer #glowon #shimmergloss #lipshine #glutenfree #crueltyfree #cleanbeauty #nontoxicbeauty #tweenstyle #tweenfashion #kidsmakeup #youtubekids #minimua #igmom #momsofinstagram #birthdaygift #partyfavor #beautyessentials #whatsinmybackpack #whatsinmylocker #nutfree

 Of course, other brands have targeted young girls, priming them for a lifetime of makeup consumption.
-Wet ‘n Wild and Lip Smackers, for instance, have created fun, inexpensive products, like lip gloss, that girls can afford on their allowance.
-But these brands were targeting tweens and teens.
-Selling products to four, five, and six-year-olds is quite different.
+Wet ‘n Wild and Lip Smacker, for instance, have created fun, inexpensive products, like lip gloss, that girls can afford on their allowance.
+But these brands target tweens and teens: Selling products to four, five, and six-year-olds is quite different.

 Anyway, there’s a good chance that “Petite n Pretty” won’t work in today’s world.
 Consider Barbie, a brand that has historically focused on giving girls a very narrow idea of beauty and encouraging them to be pretty.
-Over the last few years, the dolls haven’t been doing well, and many believe that millennial parents don’t want their daughter’s being exposed to toys that are focused solely on looks.
+Over the last few years, the dolls haven’t been doing well, and many believe that millennial parents don’t want their daughters being exposed to toys that are so focused on appearances.
 Many are opting for more progressive toys, like GoldiBlox, a doll that uses her knowledge of science and engineering to make things.

 Sure, Cutler’s daughter lights up when she plasters makeup on her cheeks.
 But this isn’t because little girls are born with a desire to use highlighter.
 It’s because makeup–and looking pretty–has been presented to the child as a positive thing.